(To be removed) Receive data from PicoZed SDR hardware

 For more information, see Baseband Sampling Rate and Filter Chains.

-When you set block values for center frequency, intermediate frequency, ADC, gain, and decimation, the block first checks that the values are scalar and real.
-If your values pass those checks, you can still provide values that are out of range for the radio hardware.
+When you set block parameter values, the PicoZed SDR Receiver block first checks that the values have the correct data types.
+If the values pass those checks, the values can still be out of range for the radio hardware.
 In that case, the radio hardware sets the actual value as close to the specified value as possible.
-When you next synchronize the block with the radio hardware, the actual value is reported in a popup dialog box.
+When you next synchronize the block with the radio hardware by clicking Info, a dialog box displays the actual values.

 If a parameter is listed as tunable, then you can change its value during simulation.